-Asgandh Nagori (Ashwagandha)
+Asgandh Nagori (Ashwagandha Medicinal Plant)

 Asgand Nagori (Withania somnifera) Ashwagandha is a pantropic native medicinal plant growing all over north-western and central India.
-Its roots are employed as an ingredient in a large number of ayurvedic medicines.
+Its roots are Used as an ingredient in a large number of ayurvedic medicines.
 It has adaptogenic, immune-modulator, aphrodisinc, anti-stress and mildly sedative properties.

 It is the ‘ginseng’ of Ayurvedic medicine, the traditional medicine of India and is considered an ‘adaptogen’, a term used to describe herbs that improve physical energy and athletic ability, increase immunity to colds and infections and increase sexual capacity and fertility.

+Ashwagandha is used to restore male libido, helps to cure impotence and increase male fertility.
+It is widely used in southern Asia as a male sexuality tonic.
 It provides remedy for general debility, fatigue, stress-induced disorders, dropsy, dyspepsia, hiccup, joint pains, improves male potency, reduces neurosis and inflammation in the lungs.